Glossary

 Barcode Scanning

-Barcode Scanning pulls packaged food data into your logs quickly, then flags mismatches before macro decisions are locked.
+Barcode Scanning pulls packaged food data into your log quickly, which is why it saves time

 Macro Tracking